 Floors might need reinforcing, which will add cost to your project if your tub is too heavy.
 But choose one that’s too light and it’ll wander around the room as you move it.

-But fear not: we have the lowdown on the most popular materials, right here are your fingertips.
-[LINK TO MATERIAL FEATURE ON THIS SENTENCE]
+But fear not: we have the lowdown on the most popular materials, right here at your fingertips.

 So, what are you waiting for?
 Go forth and pick your ideal bath.
 You deserve it.

 Featured image: Kaldewei‘s Centro Duo bath, from £1973, features two backrests and centrally positioned brassware – so no need to fight over who gets the tap end.